BRENTON KIRSCHNER

 2026- Present

-We launched Regroup Counseling’s Rogers, AR location in 2021 and have successfully grown the clinic into a thriving practice of multiple therapists.
-My role blends clinical leadership, program development, community engagement, and operational management to support the long‑term growth of the clinic.
+Launched Regroup Counseling’s Rogers, AR location in 2021 and have successfully grown the clinic into a thriving practice of multiple therapists.

 2017 - Present